It started with an eyedea

-The London Eye began as an entry to a competition in 1993 organised by the Sunday Times.
+The London Eye began as an entry to The Millennial Competition in 1993 organised by the Architecture Foundation with the Sunday Times.
 David Marks and Julia Barfield, the renowned husband-and-wife architecture team, submitted their idea for a giant cantilevered observation wheel as a new London landmark to celebrate the millennium.

 The wheel would stand on the south bank of the River Thames, towering over London’s skyline, and attraction where, as Julia put it, “the trip round is as important as the view”.